danielneil/Smart-Worm-Habitat/research/README.md

 # R&D Guide

-This doc is to help with R&D of our Smart Worm Farm, so this this should be your first point of reference for getting to know the technicalities.
+This doc is to help with R&D of our Smart Worm Habitat, so this this should be your first point of reference for getting to know the technicalities.

 ## Smart Worm Habitat - Continuous Flow Design